 In a separate larger bowl, sift together the gluten free flour, xanthan gum, baking powder, sugar and salt.
 Add the lemon zest and poppy seeds and mix briefly.

-Add the softened unsalted butter.
+Add the softened unsalted butter to the dry ingredients.
 Using a hand mixer, whisk the butter into the dry ingredients until you get small, pea-sized pieces.
 (Alternatively, you can use a stand mixer with the paddle attachment.)

 Add the milk+egg mixture and whisk until you get a smooth cupcake batter.